Online sharing, how much is too much?

 More than 80 percent of people in the poll said they think mobile manners are getting worse, a jump from 72 percent a year ago.

-Texting while driving, talking loudly on a cell phone in a public place and having the volume too loud were the top three misbehaviours citied in the survey.
+Texting while driving, talking loudly on a cell phone in a public place and having the volume too loud were the top three misbehaviors citied in the survey.

 Etiquette expert Anna Post also questioned whether a person's entire social network wants to know what they had for dinner and if it is appropriate to have three different dating profiles online.